NetApp/trident/README.md

 Trident is in an early stage of development, and thus, there are several outstanding issues to be aware of when using it:

-* Due to known issues in Kubernetes, use of iSCSI with ONTAP in production deployments is not recommended at this time.
-See Kubernetes Issues [#40941](https://github.com/kubernetes/kubernetes/issues/40941), [#41041](https://github.com/kubernetes/kubernetes/issues/41041) and [#39202](https://github.com/kubernetes/kubernetes/issues/39202).
+* Due to known issues in Kubernetes 1.5 (or OpenShift 3.5) and earlier, use of iSCSI with ONTAP or E-Series in production deployments is not recommended.
+  See Kubernetes issues
+  [#40941](https://github.com/kubernetes/kubernetes/issues/40941),
+  [#41041](https://github.com/kubernetes/kubernetes/issues/41041) and
+  [#39202](https://github.com/kubernetes/kubernetes/issues/39202).
 ONTAP NAS and SolidFire are unaffected.
+These issues are addressed in Kubernetes 1.6.
 * Although we provide a deployment for Trident, it should never be scaled beyond a single replica.
 Similarly, only one instance of Trident should be run per cluster.
 Trident cannot communicate with other instances and cannot